miome/HybridCropsMod/README.md

  *  On your computer, open the zip file, and copy "HybridCropsMod" to your Mods Directory
  * Run the game using SMAPI.
 ## Using the mod
- * To get a Pomato, at the SMAPI console type 'debug itemnamed Pomato 1'
+ * To get a Pomato seed, visit Pierre's Shop
- * To get Pomato Seeds, at the SMAPI console type 'debug itemnamed PomatoSeeds 8'
- * Replace the number at the end with the number of seeds or fruit you want